duckietm/all-in-1-converter/README.md

 Added .nitro support so a easy way to download all furni / clothes / pets from every retro (instruction in the config.ini what to do!)</br>
 Multi Merge option for easy backtrack of all your custom and easy intergrate all your needs for Furni and clothes (i have added examples in the merge directory)</br>
 A new written Compile and Decompile for all .nitro files</br>
-The Compiler works as followed when you want to edit .nitro files this are the steps ( i used the same logic as Laynester was doing ).</br>
-- Step 1 : place your .nitro files in the /Compiler/extract <= This can be Furni / Pets / Clothes / Effects
-- Step 2: In the download tool run the command : NitroFurniextract
-- Step 3: Now all the files are DeCompiled and ready to be edit in the /Compiler/extracted Directory
-- Step 4: When you are done Editing your files place all the directories you want to compile from the /Compiler/compile
-- Step 5: In the download tool run the command: NitroFurnicompile
-- And the last step: All your new .nitro files will be in /Compiler/compiled

 Also i changed the SQL-Generator to load variables from the .nitro furni
 - width